joaopaivaa/Maringa-Housing-Prices/README.md

 (To do) - Data cleaning.

-(To do) - Exploratory spatial data analysis with Python or R.
+(To do) - Exploratory geospatial data analysis with Python or R.